 Via ferrata routes in den Hohe Tauern

 Totally secure rock faces and fantastic conditions for sports level climbing are what make the via ferrata routes in the Hohe Tauern National Park stand out.
 Danielsberg in Mölltal has a fantastic climbing course with 30 routes, ranging from difficulty levels IV – IX.
 In the Arthur-von-Schmidhaus climbing centre there are even up to 50 routes ranging in difficulty levels of between III – IX.
-In the area around the Reißeck Bahn you will find a completely new climbing area which has 12 routes ranging in difficulty levels from between III – VI.
+In the area around the disused Reißeck Bahn you will find a completely new climbing area which has 12 routes ranging in difficulty levels from between III – VI.

 Adventure-packed climbing on the Hochalmspitze